Symphony in D minor (Bruckner): Second movement

 Nowak places all markings of Andante for this B♭ major movement in parentheses:

 Unlike most other Bruckner slow movements, this movement is in sonata form.
 The second theme is introduced by the first violins, accompanied by the second violins and violas:

 Third movement

 Loud and rather ferocious, the theme has something of the qualities of the Mannheim rocket, but its chromaticism suggests the future music of Shostakovich.

 The Trio's theme in G major has hints of G minor:

+On the cover sheet for the 1st movement – fol.
+38 of the manuscript A-LIlmMusHS517 – is a draft of an unused trio.
+Dated: Vienna, 18 March 1869.On 2 July 2022, Ricardo Alejandro Luna conducted the Bolton Symphony Orchestra at the world premiere of the dicarded first trio in A major, that was beforehand transcribed, harmonized, supplemented and orchestrated by him.

-Unlike later scherzi, this one has a separate coda for the reprise of the Scherzo.
+Alike the scherzi of the Symphony in F minor, Symphonies No. 1 and No. 2, and the 1878 version of Symphony No. 3, this one has a separate coda for the reprise of the Scherzo.

 Fourth movement

-The movement begins with a slow introduction, fairly unique for a Bruckner Finale; the only other Finale with a slow introduction is in the Fifth Symphony.
+The movement begins with a slow introduction, unusual for a Bruckner Finale; the only other Finale with a slow introduction is in the Fifth Symphony.
 The theme in the violins is accompanied by semiquavers (i.e. sixteenth notes) in the woodwinds, and will recur in inversion in the development:

 This gives way to the main theme of the following Allegro passage, which does double duty as a third theme:

-The second theme reminds of Rossini:
+The second theme is reminiscent of Rossini:

 The symphony ends in D major with a coda marked Schnell.